rszumlakowski/dotfiles/README.md

 1. If using iTerm and want the custom characters from `exa` and other similar tools to render correctly in your terminal then follow the following steps:

  - install the patched font:

     brew tap homebrew/cask-fonts
     brew install --cask font-hack-nerd-font

  - in your iTerm settings, change Profiles -> Text -> Non-ASCII Font to "Hack Nerd Font"

+1. Other iTerm settings to change:

+ - iTerm -> Preferences -> General -> Selection -> check Applications May
+   Access System Clipboard.

 ## TODO